SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Experiments

 \subsection{Implementation Details}

-\textbf{SAGE-UNet Configuration.} The SAGE module was integrated into the TransUNet \cite{chen2024transunet} backbone, which used a hybrid encoder combining ConvNeXt \cite{ConvNext} and an ImageNet-pretrained ViT \cite{dosovitskiy2021imageworth16x16words}.
+\paragraph{SAGE-ConvNeXt+ViT-UNet Configuration} The SAGE module was integrated into the hybrid encoder combining ConvNeXt \cite{ConvNext} and an ImageNet-pretrained ViT \cite{dosovitskiy2021imageworth16x16words}.
 The MoE module included $4$ shared experts and $16$ non-shared experts, with the top $4$ experts dynamically selected during routing.
-We trained SAGE-UNet on two NVIDIA H100 GPUs ($80$GB VRAM each) with a global batch size of $64$ ($32$ per GPU).
+We trained SAGE-ConvNeXt+ViT-UNet on two NVIDIA H100 GPUs ($80$GB VRAM each) with a global batch size of $64$ ($32$ per GPU).
 Training proceeded in two stages using the AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} and the hybrid loss $\mathcal{L}_{\text{total}}$ in Algorithm~\ref{alg:sage}, weighted as $\lambda_{\text{ce}} = 1$, $\lambda_{\text{dice}} = 1.5$, $\lambda_{\text{lb}} = 1$.
 In the first stage, all parameters were optimized with a uniform learning rate of $1\times10^{-5}$.
 In the second stage, \textit{discriminative fine-tuning} \cite{howard2018universallanguagemodelfinetuning} was applied with $1\times10^{-5}$ for non-shared experts, routers, and the decoder, and $5\times10^{-5}$ for shared experts.
-Unless noted otherwise, other hyperparameters followed default settings.
+Unless noted otherwise, all experiments used random seed $42$, and other hyperparameters followed default settings.

-\textbf{Comparison Protocol.} To benchmark SAGE-UNet, we compared its performance in two settings: \textit{Baseline Comparison} and \textit{State-of-the-Art (SOTA) Comparison}.
-Baseline experiments used input images resized to $512 \times 512$ pixels.
-In contrast, SOTA comparisons used $224 \times 224$ pixels for most datasets, except for DigestPath, which remained at $512 \times 512$ pixels to preserve tissue-level detail.
+\paragraph{Comparison Protocol} To benchmark SAGE-ConvNeXt+ViT-UNet, we compared its performance in two settings: \textit{Baseline Comparison} and \textit{State-of-the-Art (SOTA) Comparison}.
+For GlaS and EBHI, we report results under both settings, with all input images resized to $224 \times 224$.
+In contrast, DigestPath was evaluated only under the SOTA setting, using a higher resolution of $512 \times 512$ to preserve critical tissue-level detail.
 We adhered to the official training setups for all methods (e.g., optimizer, learning rate), except for a standardized batch size of $64$, which ensured efficient multi-GPU utilization.

-\textbf{Evaluation and Model Selection.} We split the official training data of all datasets into $80\%$ for training and $20\%$ for validation.
-For EBHI and DigestPath, the model checkpoint with the highest validation Dice score was selected, and its validation performance was reported.
-For GlaS, the same model selection procedure was applied, after which the chosen model was evaluated on the official Test A, Test B, and a merged Test A with Test B sets.
-These three test scores were reported to assess performance under domain shift comprehensively.